-Nearly 70 dead in ‘horrific’ outbreak at veterans’ home
+Nearly 70 dead in ‘horrific’ outbreak at veterans home

-Nearly 70 residents sickened with the coronavirus have died at a Massachusetts home for aging veterans, as state and federal officials try to figure out what went wrong in the deadliest outbreak at a long-term care facility in the U.S.
+Nearly 70 residents sickened with the coronavirus have died at a Massachusetts home for aging veterans, as state and federal officials try to figure out what went wrong in the deadliest known outbreak at a long-term care facility in the U.S.

-While the death toll at the state-run Holyoke Soldiers’ Home continues to climb, federal officials are investigating whether residents were denied proper medical care while the state’s top prosecutor is deciding whether to bring legal action.
+While the death toll at the state-run Holyoke Soldiers’ Home continues to climb, federal officials are investigating whether residents were denied proper medical care and the state’s top prosecutor is deciding whether to bring legal action.

 “It’s horrific,” said Edward Lapointe, whose father-in-law lives at the home and had a mild case of the virus.
 “These guys never had a chance.”

-Sixty-six veteran residents who tested positive for the virus have died, officials said Monday, and the cause of another death is unknown.
-Another 83 residents and 81 staff have tested positive.
+Sixty-eight veteran residents who tested positive for the virus have died, officials said Tuesday, and it’s not known whether another person who died had COVID-19.
+Another 82 residents and 81 employees have tested positive.

 The home’s superintendent, who’s been placed on administrative leave, has defended his response and accused state officials of falsely claiming they were unaware of the scope of the problem there.